Memorandum of understanding: international joint ventures

 (c) disclose any information (including, without limitation, information about the X Business or the Y Business) to a third party for the purpose of negotiations relating to a sale or other disposal or joint venture described in paragraph 13.2(a) or paragraph 13.2(b); or

-13.4 Each party acknowledges that the other will incur significant costs, fees and expenses by relying on this paragraph and that, if it breaches this paragraph, it shall (without prejudice to any other remedies the other party may have) indemnify the other party for all costs, fees and expenses incurred in connection with the valuation referred to in Paragraph 3.3 and investigations, negotiations and preparation of documents relating to the proposed Joint Venture.
+13.4 Each party acknowledges that the other will incur significant costs, fees and expenses by relying on this paragraph and that, if it breaches this paragraph, it shall (without prejudice to any other remedies the other party may have) indemnify and keep indemnified the other party for all costs, fees and expenses incurred in connection with the valuation referred to in paragraph 3.3 and investigations, negotiations and preparation of documents relating to the proposed Joint Venture.

 14.3 The fees of [ADVISORS] relating to the preparation of [DOCUMENTS] shall be borne equally by the parties.